Angelo Joseph Rossi: Life and career

 Rossi was born in Volcano, Amador County, California, and came to San Francisco in 1890 with his widowed mother and six siblings after the family home and general store burned to the ground in minutes.
 (Rossi's father, also named Angelo, left Italy in 1849 at age 16 aboard a ship loaded with marble that departed from Genoa.
 When he arrived in Amador County, he mined for gold and opened his general store.)

 When young Angelo arrived in San Francisco with his family, he attended school but left after sixth grade to work in jobs ranging from cash boy to clerk in a couple of different florist shops, including Carbone and Sons and Pelicano and Sons, which became Pelicano and Rossi when he became a partner in the early 1900s.
 Eventually he opened his own company, Angelo J. Rossi, Inc., and during his tenure in office the business continued to operate in a sparkling Art Deco building Rossi owned at 45 Grant Avenue.

 When James Rolph resigned as mayor in January 1931 to become governor of California, Rossi was elected by his fellow members of the Board of Supervisors as Rolph's successor.
-(Rossi had served on the Board from 1922-1926 and had just returned in 1930.)
+(Rossi had served on the Board from 1922 to 1926 and had just returned in 1930.)
 After completing the remaining year of Rolph's term, Rossi was elected in his own right as mayor in November 1931.
 He was re-elected mayor for second and third full terms in 1935 and 1939.

-During Rossi's tenure, the Golden Gate Bridge and the San Francisco–Oakland Bay Bridge were opened, and he presided over the building of Treasure Island and the Golden Gate International Exposition (World's Fair) of 1939-40.
+During Rossi's tenure, the Golden Gate Bridge and the San Francisco–Oakland Bay Bridge were opened, and he presided over the building of Treasure Island and the Golden Gate International Exposition (World's Fair) of 1939–40.
 Under his administration, the city resisted compliance with the Raker Act, which required San Francisco to sell power from the Hetch Hetchy Reservoir in Yosemite to municipalities or municipal water districts, and not to any corporations, a condition of use of the Hetch Hetchy Valley.
 Rossi dedicated the Mount Davidson Cross in March, 1934.
 He was a strong proponent of the New Deal alphabet-soup roster of work programs and worked vigorously and constantly with Washington to bring as many dollars to the city as possible in order to create jobs and improve the city's infrastructure.
 Rossi presided over groundbreaking ceremonies for San Francisco City College in April 1937.
 He befriended and hosted Fiorello La Guardia in San Francisco and visited New York City as La Guardia's guest.